FierceMarkets/CodingStandards/php-coding-standards.md

 ---

-# Global Variables

-If your package needs to define global variables, their names should start with a single underscore followed by the package/module name and another underscore.
-For example, the PEAR package uses a global variable called

-    $_PEAR_destructor_object_list.

----

 # Global Functions

 *Pear* - Global functions should be named using the "studly caps" style (also referred to as "bumpy case" or "camel caps").
 In addition, they should have the package name as a prefix, to avoid name collisions between packages.
 The initial letter of the name (after the prefix) is lowercase, and each letter that starts a new "word" is capitalized.
 An example: